Easy Butter Pecan Cookies

-Next, add the chopped pecans and stir to coat them with the butter.
-Toast the pecans for about five minutes and remove from the heat.
+Next, add the chopped pecans to the melted butter and stir to coat them.
+Toast the pecans for about five minutes and remove them from the heat.

-Get a medium-sized bowl and add the flour, cornstarch, salt, baking soda, and cinnamon.
+Get a medium bowl and add the flour, cornstarch, salt, baking soda, and cinnamon.
 Whisk and set it aside.

-In a large bowl, add the browned butter.
+In a large mixing bowl, add the browned butter.

-Next, add the sugar, and brown sugar to the bowl.
+Next, add the white sugar and brown sugar to the bowl.
 Mix the ingredients.